mixologee/tirvandor/tirvandor-project/blood-and-coin/markdown/ACT-I-COMPLETE.md

 ### **The Premise**

 You're not heroes.
 You're professionals.
 Sellswords.
 Problem-solvers for hire.
-You've come to **Crossroads**, a lawless mercenary town on the border between Thaldros Kingdom and Aethoria Republic, where the only laws are:
+You've come to **Crossroads**, a lawless mercenary town in the frontier regions of Thaldros, where the Crown's authority barely reaches, where the only laws are:

 1. **Contracts are sacred** - Break your word, die
 2. **Don't kill clients before they pay** - Bad for business